111 Colchester Avenue

 Treatments for Vulvar Cancer

-Vulvar cancer treatment depends on the type and stage of cancer, as well as other factors such as your age, overall health and personal preferences.
-The treatment options available for vulvar cancer at the UVM Medical Center include:
+Vulvar cancer treatment depends on the type and stage of cancer, as well as other factors such as your age, overall health

 - Excision - a procedure that cuts out cancer and a small amount of nearby, normal tissue to make sure all the cancer is removed.
 Sometimes this surgery is also called wide local excision or radical excision.